The End of History and the Last Man: The resurgence of Russia and China

 Another challenge to the "end of history" thesis is the growth in the economic and political power of two countries, Russia and China.
 China has a one-party state government, while Russia, though formally a democracy, is often described as an autocracy; it is categorized as an anocracy in the Polity data series.

 Azar Gat, Professor of National Security at Tel Aviv University, argued this point in his 2007 Foreign Affairs article, "The Return of Authoritarian Great Powers", stating that the success of these two countries could "end the end of history".
-Gat also discussed Political Islam, but stated that the movements associated with it "represent no viable alternative to modernity and pose no significant military threat to the developed world".
+Gat also discussed political Islam, but stated that the movements associated with it "represent no viable alternative to modernity and pose no significant military threat to the developed world".
 He considered the challenge of China and Russia to be the major threat, since they could pose a viable rival model which could inspire other states.

 This view was echoed by Robert Kagan in his 2008 book, The Return of History and the End of Dreams, whose title was a deliberate rejoinder to The End of History.

 In his 2008 Washington Post opinion piece, Fukuyama also addressed this point.
 He wrote, "Despite recent authoritarian advances, liberal democracy remains the strongest, most broadly appealing idea out there.
 Most autocrats, including Putin and Chávez, still feel that they have to conform to the outward rituals of democracy even as they gut its substance.
 Even China's Hu Jintao felt compelled to talk about democracy in the run-up to Beijing's Olympic Games."

 His "ultimate nightmare", he said in March 2022, is a world in which China supports Russia's invasion of Ukraine and Russia supports a Chinese invasion of Taiwan.
 If that were to happen, and be successful, Fukuyama said, "then you would really be living in a world that was being dominated by these non-democratic powers.
 If the United States and the rest of the West couldn't stop that from happening, then that really is the end of the end of history."

+In an April 2026 interview with Sam Harris, Fukuyama remarked:

+"I think that the Chinese have created a pretty impressive system.
+It is authoritarian.
+It's quasi-market-based and they are very successful at marshalling new technology ...
+They're capable of innovating a lot of things we thought they weren't able to do.
+And conversely, democracy, especially American democracy, looks like it's falling apart ...
+If the Chinese keep their development machine going, it may turn out that they have a real alternative."

+In an opinion article in the South China Morning Post, columnist Alex Lo comments that "Fukuyama has gone from 'the West is the best' to 'the end of the West is nigh', and now seemingly, “'the East is red'".